TheSingingKnight/Cyber-Portfolio/02_Offensive_Operations/README.md

 ---

-**Current Status:** Focused on high-stakes operatic contract completion.
-May 2026 is dedicated to the **Technical Bridge** baseline sprint—practical verification of PenTest+ theory via Nmap and Metasploit labs.
+**Current Status:** The **Technical Bridge** baseline sprint (May 2026) is officially complete.
+Practical verification of PenTest+ theory via Nmap reconnaissance and Metasploit exploitation has been successfully executed and documented.